 Note that this is not applicable for when the early villains are comparably iconic to the later villain, only when the second villain is considered more famous and iconic than the first.

-- The first major villain of The Ultimates is Herr Kleiser, a Canon Foreigner with no clear analogue in the main Marvel universe.
-The second series has the Ultimate Universe version of Loki, the first villain the Avengers fought together.
+- Ultimate Marvel: The first major villain of The Ultimates is Herr Kleiser, a Canon Foreigner with no clear analogue in the main Marvel universe.
+The second series has the Ultimate Universe version of Loki, the first villain The Avengers fought together.

 - DC Comics inspired: